Is Science Superior to the Bible?

 He will execute judgment for the peoples with equity.

-Does God judge the physical planet (the dirt, rocks, etc.), or does He judge the people?
-"World" refers to people.
-Psalm 93 is not about the planet, it is about people, and God's sovereign rule.
+The above verse is about judgment.
+Does God judge the physical planet (the dirt, rocks, etc.), or does He judge people?
+In other words, does our planet disobey God and need to be judged, or is it people who disobey God?
+It is obvious; the word "world" refers to people.
+Psalm 93, referenced by the humanists, is not about the planet, it is about people, and God's sovereign rule over people.

 1 Chronicles 16:30 (verses 29 and 31 included for context):